JSFoundation/TAC/README.md

 by the Board of Directors, to ensure collaboration is the driving principle within a Project, between JS Foundation Projects, and between JS Foundation Projects and the broader community.
-The TAC is also responsible for chartering CBs and WGs.
-CBs and Working Groups have broad powers of self-governance as defined by the policies in their charter.
+The TAC is also responsible for chartering WGs.
+Working Groups have broad powers of self-governance as defined by the policies in their charter.

 To propose a change or addition to policies or processes that are intended to cover all Projects and Working Groups in the Foundation, a PR should be opened